 1.01.
-There is hereby established the Tennessee Commission on Continuing Legal Education and Specialization consisting of 11 members, to be appointed by the Supreme Court of Tennessee.
-Nine members shall be attorneys who are resident members of the Bar of this State (three of whom shall reside in each of the Grand Divisions of the State) and two shall be non-attorneys.
+There is hereby established the Tennessee Commission on Continuing Legal Education, consisting of 11 members, to be appointed by this Court.
+Nine (9) members shall be attorneys who are resident members of the Bar of this State (three of whom shall reside in each of the Grand Divisions of the State) and two shall be non-attorneys.

 1.02.
 The Commission shall have the following duties:

 (a) To exercise general supervisory authority over the administration of this Rule.

 (b) To adopt regulations subject to the approval of this Court, for the enforcement and application of this Rule, not inconsistent with this Rule; and

 (c) To monitor developments in the operation of this Rule, and to design, promulgate for discussion, test, and recommend to this Court modifications to the Continuing Legal Education program in Tennessee as deemed appropriate by the Commission.
 In furtherance of this particular responsibility, the Commission may, with prior Court approval, from time to time, adopt by regulation, after notice and an opportunity to comment to the Bar and CLE providers in Tennessee, new accreditation standards, evaluation programs, and other similar programs for trial periods not to exceed 42 months in duration.

 1.03.
 All Commission members shall hold office for three (3) years and, until their successors are appointed, to staggered terms of office.

 1.04.
 Any Commission vacancy shall be filled by this Court to serve until the expiration of the term in which the vacancy occurred.
 All members shall be eligible for reappointment for no more than one additional term.